RamrajSegur/RamrajSegur.github.io/README.md

-# Ramraj Segur - Professional Portfolio
+# Ramraj Segur Mahadevaraja - Professional Portfolio

 Welcome to my professional portfolio!
 I'm a **PD Software Engineer** specializing in **AI, RAG/GraphRAG, and advanced algorithm development** with 10+ years of automotive industry experience.